deepgram-starters/deepgram-starters-ui/README.md

 ## Web components

-The application is built using native web components, to achieve a zero-build state of functionality.
+The application is built using `lit` web components from skypack, to achieve a zero-build state of functionality.

 ## Run locally